 In his video, Dr. Cowan explained that viruses are actually exosomes.
-When an expert in RNA viruses and exosomes from Johns Hopkins tried to explain what the coronavirus is supposed to be, he admitted that there is no difference between the coronavirus and an exosome—except that the coronavirus has an “evil” purpose while the exosome does not.25 Now, since this “evil” virus has not been seen holding a pitchfork in his hand, we do not know whether it is an “evil” virus causing the illness, or 5G microwaves.
+When an expert in RNA viruses and exosomes from Johns Hopkins tried to explain what the coronavirus is supposed to be, he admitted that there is no difference between the coronavirus and an exosome—except that the coronavirus is triggered by an evil genius behind the scenes.25 Now, since this “evil” virus has not been seen holding a pitchfork in his hand, we do not know whether it is an “evil” virus causing the illness, or 5G microwaves.

 JUST NEEDS TO STOP

 It is very sad to see how many old people have passed away and how many continue to die.
 It seems we are unable to stop the destruction.
 When our wise bodies produce extra receptors to recover from a microwave attack, we should consider avoiding the medications that prevent this healing process.
 Most people can adjust to 5G, but only if they stop taking inhibitory drugs.

 Actually during the past year, I had to reduce or suspend beta blockers for many patients since their heart rates were too low for the regular doses.

 Unfortunately, people who are unable to make the extra receptors in response to microwave radiation seem to die very quickly.
 I witnessed patients with all the Covid-19 symptoms but repeatedly negative to Covid-19 tests, pass away in a couple of days after the onset of the illness.